GROUP Dialogue with Obreau

 A process available for anyone, anywhere in the world, to use subject to the provisions of Creative Commons Licensing: CC BY-NC

-Dialogue with OBREAU: Exploration for Understanding, then Action
+Dialogue with OBREAU: Exploration and Understanding, then Action

 OBREAU: A conversation model based on three practices – Working from Observation, Attributing Reasonableness, and Speaking with Authenticity